• Skip to secondary menu

 Can You Haggle on eBay?

 Let’s begin with a surprising fact.
 You can haggle on eBay.
-The best way to haggle is to offer a lower price through the Best Offer option.
+The best way to haggle is to offer a lower price through the Best Offer or Make Offer options.
 The second way is to reach out directly to the seller with an offer lower than their listing price.

 How to Haggle on eBay